xiangjunn/tp/docs/UserGuide.md

 **Q**: How do I view the events linked to a particular contact?<br>
 **A**: Click on the particular contact card in the panel containing contacts.
 Then click on the yellow boxes which are links to the events.
-The linked events will be displayed on the event panel on the left.
+The linked events will be displayed on the event panel on the right.
 ![View links of contact](images/demo-screenshots/ClickLinksContact.png)

 **Q**: What is the purpose of using links?<br>